-GAP insurance stands for Guaranteed Asset Protection, and in simple terms it means you can purchase a brand new replacement car if yours is written off.
-But isn’t that what a ‘normal’ comprehensive car insurance policy is supposed to do?
-Well, no. Standard car insurance policies aim to return the policyholder to the position they were in at the time their car was written off – GAP insurance can cover the insurance shortfall.
+In simple terms, taking out Guaranteed Asset Protection insurance means that if your new car is written off, you can receive brand new replacement.
+Though this may sound the same as what’s already offered under your standard comprehensive insurance policy, this is not actually the case.
+Standard car insurance policies aim to return the policyholder to the position they were in at the time their car was written off – GAP insurance can cover the insurance shortfall.

 When should you consider GAP insurance?

 Like all insurance purchases, GAP insurance is effectively a gamble.
 The insurance company and person buying an insurance policy must both weigh-up the odds of a claim being made, and set a value on insuring against that risk.